After being read last rites, Skowhegan teen shot with pellet gun expected to live

 Around 3 p.m.
 Monday — a little more than 24 hours after Charlie was shot — doctors removed his ventilator tube because he was able to breathe on his own, Lauri said.

-Charlie has a long way to go before he doctors understand the long-term effects of his injuries, she said.
+Charlie has a long way to go before the doctors understand the long-term effects of his injuries, she said.
 He is the second youngest of her five children, and her oldest son.

 The real healing will start once the swelling in his brain goes down, she said, and the pellet will likely stay in his brain forever because surgery to remove it could cause further damage.